Past Research Projects

 3) Conducting seminars and conferences on rescue robot systems.

-The above are planned and managed by IRS.
+The above mentioned are planned and managed by IRS.